unrevealedtech/unrevealed/packages/react/README.md

 }
 ```

-- `loading` will be set to `true` while Unrevealed is fetching the enabled feature flags
+### Type safety

+You can make the `identify` function and `useFeature` hooks type safe by using the [code generator](/docs/code-generation), and defining the traits of your users and teams in the app.

 ### Feature Toggler Widget

-When using Unrevealed in development, you might need to see what your UI looks like when a feature is disabled.
-To avoid having to change your feature's state in the webapp, you can drop the feature toggler in your app.
+When using Unrevealed in development, you might need to check how the UI responds when a feature is disabled.
+You can do this without changing the feature's stage in the webapp, or changing your code, by using the Feature Toggler.

 ```tsx
 import { UnrevealedProvider, FeatureToggler } from '@unrevealed/react';